 Today was one of those days.
 The harsh cold winter of New Zealand, had begun to take its toll on me already, and I had to take an early morning ferry to Picton, on a bluebridge ferry liner.
 Smoked almost half a pack, during the whole ferry ride.
 I was tired, but couldn’t rest or sleep.
 I don’t know if there is a word in the vocabulary to describe a sense of inertia that tires you out, yet doesn’t want to stop or give up.
 I think I am living that right now.
 From Picton, I took a 6-hour bus to Christchurch, and checked into the YMCA.
 And throughout the day, I took all of just one picture, and am calling it a day for now.

-I compare this to a travellers menstrual cycle, if there ever was such a thing.
+I compare this to a travellers phase, if there ever was such a thing.
 I just have to pass through such days.

 Well, coffee helps.